-- The total estimated cost of the company's equity plans relative to industry/market cap peers, measured by the company's estimated Shareholder Value Transfer (SVT) based on new shares requested plus shares remaining for future grants, plus outstanding unvested/unexercised grants; - The company's three year burn rate relative to its industry/market cap peers; and - Certain plan features.
+- The total estimated cost of the company's equity plans relative to industry/market cap peers, measured by the company's estimated Shareholder Value Transfer (SVT) based on new shares requested plus shares remaining for future grants, plus outstanding unvested/unexercised grants; - > The company's three-year burn rate relative to its industry/market cap peers; and - > The presence of any egregious plan features (such as an option repricing provision or liberal CIC vesting risk).

-On occasion, director stock plans that set aside a relatively small number of shares will exceed the plan cost or burn rate benchmark when combined with employee or executive stock compensation plans.
-In such cases, vote for the plan if all of the following qualitative factors in the board's compensation are met and disclosed in the proxy statement:
+On occasion, director stock plans will exceed the plan cost or burn-rate benchmarks when combined with employee or executive stock plans.
+In such cases, vote case-by-case on the plan taking into consideration the following qualitative factors: